balramsinghindia/inclusive-design/README.md

 In this talk I will explain how Inclusive Design can help in increased access, reduced friction and more emotional context of product to end user.

 In Australia, over 70% of people have some level of difficulty or frustration in using digital products and services.
-Inclusive design is understanding them and delivering best solution to everyone w

-Inclusive Design is providing best in class user experience to
+Inclusive design is understanding them and delivering them best in class user experience.

 ## Agenda of talk